ytksailab-org/Ribo-seq_feat_assoc/README.md

   </li>
 </ul>

-<h3>The Example Procedure</h3>
+<h1>The Example Procedure</h1>
 <p>We use publicly available data published in Pop et al. to illustrate the use of this pipeline.</p>

-<h3>Quantification of Translation Velocity from Ribo-seq Dataset</h3>
+<h1>Quantification of Translation Velocity from Ribo-seq Dataset</h1>

 <h2>1.
 Ribo-seq Data and Reference Genome Preparation</h2>

 <h3>1.1 Download Raw FASTQ Files from NCBI's Sequence Read Archive (SRA)</h3>

-<p>To obtain the ribosome-protected footprints of Saccharomyces cerevisiae S288c, you can download the raw FASTQ files using following link and convert raw data to FASTQ format by the following command:</p>
+<p>To obtain the ribosome-protected footprints of Saccharomyces cerevisiae S288c, you can download the raw FASTQ files using following link and then convert raw data to FASTQ format by the following command:</p>

 <p>Access the data at this <a href="https://sra-pub-run-odp.s3.amazonaws.com/sra/SRR1688545/SRR1688545">link</a>.</p>